joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 {% endhighlight %}

 And that's it, you can now use the fast click directive exactly as you would ng-click.
-If you want to be fully html5 compliant toss an x-fast-click on the font of there, or a data-fast-click, just be sure to update the directive definition.
+If you want to be fully html5 compliant toss an x- or data- in front of fast-click, just be sure to update the directive definition.

 All of the code is available here : [https://github.com/joegaudet/ng-fast-click](https://github.com/joegaudet/ng-fast-click).